-To apply for an extension of time for an evidence of learning item, you must submit an Application for Extension of Assignment form to your teacher at least 24 hours before the date the assignment is due.
+To apply for an extension of time for an evidence of learning task, you must submit an Application for Extension of Assignment form to your teacher at least 24 hours before the date the assignment is due.
 Grounds for extensions are usually: serious illness, accident, disability, bereavement or other compassionate circumstances and must be able to be substantiated with relevant documentation [e.g. Griffith College Student Medical Certificate].
-Please refer to the Griffith College website - Policy Library - for guidelines regarding extensions and deferred assessment.
+Please refer to the Griffith College website - Policy Library for guidelines regarding extensions and deferred Evidence of Learning Tasks.